-In connection with the Closing of the Business Combination, the board of directors approved and adopted a new Code of Business Conduct and Ethics (the "Code of Conduct") applicable to all employees, officers and directors of the Company.
+At Closing of the Business Combination, the Board approved and adopted the Code of Business Conduct and Ethics (the "Code of Conduct") applicable to all employees, officers and directors of the Company.
 A copy of the Code of Conduct can be found in the Governance Overview section of the Company's website at https://investors.stardust-power.com/corporate-governance/governance-overview.